What is beach nourishment?

 2026 Outer Banks Beach Nourishment Plans

 Beach nourishment projects require management as time goes on.
-The next round of re-nourishment is tentatively planned for 2026 in the town of Nags Head and the villages of Avon and Buxton.
+The next round of re-nourishment is planned for the summer of 2026 in the town of Nags Head and the villages of Avon and Buxton.

 Projected 2026 Beach Nourishment Schedules*: